gregorias/anki-code-highlighter/DEV.md

 ## Testing

-1. Run unit tests and mypy with `testall`.
+1. Run unit tests and mypy with `just test`.
 2. Test supported Anki versions (2.1.49 and latest) by packaging the plugin and importing the plugin into the lowest and the newest support Anki.